katjagrace/katjagrace.github.io/_posts/2022-01-18-covid-survey.md

 To be maybe continued later...

-(Maybe coming up soon: What's going on with all these people who don't want to be vaccinated?
+(Maybe coming up later: What's going on with all these people who don't want to be vaccinated?
 Are people still taking many precautions?
 Which ones?
 What fraction of people's covid-infected acquaintances seem to be severely ongoingly unwell from it? &mdash;I had a lot of prepaid survey-taking minutes from people who didn't have covid with which to satisfy some of my pandemic curiosities.)

 ---
 ## Full guidedtrack.com code for this survey